When don’t you need probate?

 - Trade union and friendly society death benefits

-However, these companies are not obliged to release the asset without Probate, and may not be inclined to do so if complications are likely to occur, perhaps due to a large number of beneficiaries.
+However, these organisations aren't obliged to release any money or assets without probate.
+They may choose not to do so if complications are likely to occur (perhaps if there are a large number of beneficiaries).

-In practice banks, share registrars, insurance companies and other financial institutions sometimes pay over the agreed amount, with each setting their own limits.
-A bank or financial institution may agree to accept signed indemnities instead of a Grant of Probate (or Letter of Administration where there is no Will).
+In practice banks, share registrars, insurance companies and other financial institutions each set their own limits for probate.
+A bank or financial institution may agree to accept signed indemnities instead of probate.
 These limits can vary from £5,000 all the way to £50,000.
 For more information, see bank limits for probate.

-Where an asset is held in Trust they should not require a Grant of Probate.
-Life policies are often written in Trust for the benefit of others and are payable to the named beneficiary.
+If an asset is held in a trust, it shouldn't require probate.
+Life policies are often written in trust for the benefit of others and are payable to the named beneficiary.
 Similarly, pension schemes sometimes pay a lump sum ‘death in service’ benefit.
-This is also held in Trust and payable at the discretion of the pension Trustees.
-As such it does not form part of the deceased’s Estate.
+This is also held in trust and payable at the discretion of the pension trustees.
+As such it does not form part of the deceased’s estate.

 With our Probate Complete Service we take full responsibility for getting Grant of Probate and dealing with the Legal, Tax (excl VAT), Property and Estate Administration affairs.